uroque/futebol-clube/README.md

 - quais arquivos/pastas foram desenvolvidos pela Trybe.
 -->

-Nesse projeto desenvolvi o back end utilizando Node.js.
-O front end foi disponibilizado pela trybe para os estudos de back end fossem acelerados!
+In this project I developed the back end using Node.js.
+The front end was made available by trybe so the back end studies were accelerated!